Vice Management

 Webster’s defines the sin of Sloth as “laziness, an unwillingness to act or to care”.
-Personally, I would call that apathy, and my sloth variant includes a heavy dose of it.
+Bag would call that apathy, and his sloth variant includes a heavy dose of it.
 A true relationship killer, if you let it behind the wheel too often.
 Mrs. Bag asks “What vegetable would you like with your steak?” …or… “What should we get junior for his Birthday?” …or… “What should we watch tonight?”.
 It is a constant struggle to avoid answering with: It doesn’t matter, whatever you want, or I don’t care.
 Textbook apathy.

 Those psychological scars were no doubt sown by the curse side of sloth, but the many life lessons, were sown by the blessing side.
-While many folks would argue my youth was misspent, truth is, I would not trade those memories for anything.
+While many folks would argue Bag’s youth was misspent, truth is, he would not trade those memories for anything.
 Perhaps the most important takeaway from those days, was realizing the value of occasionally embracing your inner demons.
 We all have them, it is really just a question of how to make them work for you.
 Figure that out, and maybe one day, you too, can get yourself out of a traffic ticket.

 I was always accused of laziness by my mother because rather than going out to play boring games in the street I preferred to read in my room with my cat for company.